vesper-framework/vesper/docs/typescript/getting-started.md

 }
 ```

-Then compile and run our application:
+Then compile and run the application:

 ```
 tsc && node ./src/index.js